stealthfox98/StealthFox98/README.md

 - 👋 Hi, I’m @StealthFox98
 - 👀 I’m interested in basic and advanced machine learning topics that could be combined with API usage and databases connections.
 - 🌱 I'm eager to learn more about ML Ops, APIs and databases.
-- 💞️ I’m looking to colaborate with anyone on AI, data science/engineering/analysis and databases (SQL)
+- 💞️ I’m looking to colaborate with anyone on AI, data science/engineering/analysis and databases (SQL).
 - 📫 How to reach me: already got my Twitter at the top!

 <!---